 You can browse in the links and find out more about me and my work by reading my blog, my pamphlet, and looking at my paintings and family photos.

-I have published work in Shipwrights (an online Swedish Review), Purple Patch, First Edition magazine, Northern Life, audio Flax Anthologies: Vanishing Act (Flax 020), Flash Mob (Flax 026), Cake and the Beautiful Dragons anthologies Heavenly Bodies and My Dear Watson.
+I have published work in Shipwrights (an online Swedish Review), Purple Patch, First Edition magazine, Northern Life, audio Flax Anthologies: Vanishing Act (Flax 020), Flash Mob (Flax 026), Cake, Alternative Current and the Beautiful Dragons anthologies Heavenly Bodies and My Dear Watson.